Walt Disney World Is Finally Getting Its Own Version Of Club 33 – Locations Open In All Four Parks

 Further details will be revealed later this fall as the email response from Disney informs, but some may wonder just what may come with the membership.

 Club 33 at the Disneyland Resort in California has an initial membership fee of $50,000 and that does not include annual dues of $15,000.
-It isn’t just as simple as paying the fee and joining, though, as there is a wait list that is said to extend for years and years.
+It isn’t just as simple as paying the fee and joining, though, as there is a wait list which is said to extend for years and years.

-There is no set opening date or membership fee information, and it’s unclear where the exclusive locations will be located in the four Walt Disney World parks.
+There is no set opening date or membership fee information or even where the exclusive locations will be located in the four Walt Disney World parks.
 Of course, any information coming out now is subject to change until Disney makes an official and public announcement of some kind.

 There is one thing that guests can be sure of is that membership spots are likely going to fill up very fast, even with the hefty price tag.
-A Club 33 in Orlando is something that many have been waiting to see for a long time, and it is finally on its way.
+A Club 33 in Orlando is something that many have been waiting to see for a long time and it is finally on its way.

-Club 33 has long been the overly exclusive club in Disneyland for a very long time, and it has made its way to other Disney parks around the world.
-Walt Disney World is a place that guests long hoped would finally get the over-the-top club to enjoy the luxury and wonder of the company’s history.
-The chance is finally coming, and Disney fans really cannot wait to hear more on the new Club 33 locations coming in the future.
+Club 33 has long been the overly exclusive club in Disneyland for a very long time and it has made its way to other Disney parks around the world.
+Walt Disney World is a place that guests long hoped would finally get the over-the-top club and be able to enjoy the luxury and wonder of the company’s history.
+Well, the chance is finally coming and Disney fans really cannot wait to hear more on the new Club 33 locations coming in the future.

 [Featured Image by Disney]